-A pre-qualification is undertaking to ensure that potential license holders have sufficient technical and financial capacity to execute a resource development program, and sufficient experience in managing the environmental risks associated with the project and related infrastructure.
-More importantly pre-bid qualification is a key process to ensure the most suitable candidates for licenses have a chance to bid.
+A pre-qualification is undertaking to ensure that potential license holders have sufficient technical and financial capacity to execute a resource development program, and adequate experience in managing the environmental risks associated with the project and related infrastructure.
+More importantly, pre-bid qualification is a crucial process to ensure the most suitable candidates for licenses have a chance to bid.
 Where two or more persons are submitting a pre-qualification application jointly, the application shall designate the desired operator amongst them.
 The ore-qualification requirement is provided for under Regulation 11 of L.I 2359.
-The Minister is empowered to come out with specific pre-qualification requirements for prospective operators and for indigenous Ghanaian companies.
+The Minister is empowered to come out with specific pre-qualification requirements for prospective operators and indigenous Ghanaian companies.

-The deadline for the submission of bids shall be determined by the Minister taking into consideration the conditions and circumstances of the tender process.
-However, the deadline shall not be less than one hundred and twenty days from the publication of the invitation to tender or the invitation for direct negotiations.
+The deadline for the submission of bids shall be determined by the Minister, taking into consideration the conditions and circumstances of the tender process.
+However, the period shall not be less than one hundred and twenty days from the publication of the invitation to tender or the invitation for direct negotiations.

-The decision to enter into petroleum agreement shall be made by the Minister on the basis of objective criteria.
+The Minister shall decide to enter into a petroleum agreement based on objective criteria.
 Regulation 16 of L.I 2359 list the objective criteria to include:

 - the responsiveness of the applicant to the policy objective of the bid round;

-- the proposed work programme based on any minimum requirements set out in the invitation to tender;
+- the proposed work program based on any minimum requirements set out in the invitation to tender;

 - the geological understanding and assessment of the prospectivity of the area in question;

-- the proposal of the initial participating carried interest and additional participating interest t be held by the Corporation;
+- the proposal of the initial participating carried interest and additional participating interest to be held by the Corporation;

 - the proposed level of local content compliance in accordance with L.I 2204